 At peak times it can be hard to avoid pollen, but here are a few sensible tips:

-- If possible, try to stay indoors until after midday, particularly in the pollen season and on windy days
+- If possible, try to stay indoors until after midday, particularly when the pollen count is high and on windy days

 - Stay indoors during and just after thunderstorms, particularly if pollen counts are high.
 Information about pollen counts is available at pollenforecast.com.au

-- If possible, get someone else to mow your lawn (if you must do it, wear a mask and take an antihistamine beforehand) and stay inside if it is being mown.
+- If possible, get someone else to mow your lawn (if you must do it, wear a mask and take an antihistamine beforehand) and stay inside if it’s being mown.